Kokapuk/react-smooth-flow/DOCS.md

 Default: `[]`

 Additional style properties to capture and apply to snapshot content.
+If you have relevant css selectors for element styling, those styles will not apply for transitioned "shell", if element is not transitioned in it's original root

+> [!NOTE]
+> By default capturing necessary styles only for performance reasons

 #### `persistBounds`